SCCroix/team8-project1/README.md

 ## Project Overview

 ## Description
-This website will be a quick way for you to plan which of 7 cities you will be visiting.
+This website will be a quick way for you to plan a trip to one or multiple of 7 cities.
+Each location will display a 5 day forecast to prepare you for the weather and a map of the city will be provided.

+## User Story
+AS AN avid traveler\
+I WANT to be able to create of list of cities I will be traveling to\
+SO THAT I can see a map and the weather forecast for the next 5 days\

 ### Due Date
 September 19, 2022